OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Rationale**: This change provides a consistent login experience throughout the different applications that use Service Center as their user provider.

 **Workaround**: None.

+### Introduced in Platform Server 11.19.0

+#### Solution Publish

+1\. <a id="se1119-0"></a>

+**Issue**: In a Solution Publish, if a module references (directly or indirectly) multiple extensions and those extensions contain different versions of the same DLL, the Publish process chooses one of those DLLs to deploy.
+There was never a guarantee that the final application would work if those DLLs or their dependencies were incompatible with each other.
+In version 11.19.0, the algorithm that chooses the DLLs to deploy changed.
+It's possible that applications that were previously working, because the algorithm picked one DLL, stop working because it now picks another.

+**Runtime**: Traditional web, Reactive web, Mobile

+**Rationale**: The algorithm now gives precedence to the DLLs from the most recent extension published to account for some scenarios with loosely coupled dependencies, instead of the previous dependencies alphabetical order.

+**Fix**: Ensure the environment's extensions don’t have different incompatible versions of the same DLL.
+You can use the following query to check if such extensions exist.
+If you can see your extensions on this list, we recommend you consolidate the DLLs into a single extension or make sure they are all compatible.
+The query lists some OutSystems extensions, which are compatible.

+    SELECT REPDLLEXT.Filename DLL, ossys_Extension.Name EXTENSION FROM
+        (SELECT ossys_Extension_Dependency.Filename, ossys_Extension_Dependency.Extension_Id FROM
+            (SELECT Filename FROM
+                (SELECT Filename, Extension_Id FROM
+                ossys_Extension_Dependency
+                JOIN ossys_Extension on ossys_Extension_Dependency.Extension_Id = ossys_Extension.Id
+                WHERE Filename LIKE '%.dll'
+                AND ossys_Extension.IS_ACTIVE = 1
+                GROUP BY Filename, Extension_Id) DLLEXT
+            GROUP BY Filename
+            HAVING count(*) > 1) REPDLL
+        JOIN ossys_Extension_Dependency on ossys_Extension_Dependency.Filename = REPDLL.Filename
+        GROUP BY ossys_Extension_Dependency.Filename, ossys_Extension_Dependency.Extension_Id) REPDLLEXT
+    LEFT JOIN ossys_Extension on REPDLLEXT.Extension_Id = ossys_Extension.Id
+    where ossys_Extension.IS_ACTIVE = 1
+    order by DLL